Login Status

 None are more hopelessly enslaved than those who falsely believe they are free. – Johann Wolfgang von Goethe

-For the American Africans – Enslaved Black people written into the Constitution of The United States of America.
-Who worked for FREE in building this Nation – We will never forget how inhuman this country has been to our forefathers and mothers and continues to be to American Africans – descendants of enslaved Black people.
+For the American Africans – Enslaved African people written into the Constitution of the United States of America.
+Who worked for FREE in building this Nation – We will never forget how inhuman this country has been to our forefathers and mothers, and continues to be toward American Black people, descendants of enslaved African people.

 Black Mind Builder!